zuazo/chef-local-docker/README.md

 }
 ```

-Then run `chef-client` with the `-j` option poiting to the JSON file:
+Then run `chef-client` with the `-j` option pointing to the JSON file:

 ```Dockerfile
 FROM zuazo/chef-local:debian-7